yangKJ/RxNetworks/README.md

 This is a network api set of infrastructure based on Moya, also support responsive network with RxSwift.

 ## Features
-At the moment, the most important features of RxNetworks can be summarized as follows:
+At the moment, the most important features of Booming can be summarized as follows:

 - [x] Support reactive network requests combined with [RxSwift](https://github.com/ReactiveX/RxSwift).
 - [x] Support for OOP also support POP network requests.